Health and safety requirements for educational premises

 The Standards for Registered Training Organisations 2015 require RTOs to comply with relevant Commonwealth, state and territory legislation.

-ASQA does not regulate compliance with the Building Code of Australia (BCA) and local legislative requirements related to health and safety.
+ASQA does not regulate compliance with the National Construction Code (NCC) and local legislative requirements related to health and safety.

 If ASQA is concerned that an RTO’s premises presents a health and safety risk to students, ASQA may ask that RTO to provide evidence that their delivery premises meet health and safety requirements.